AkshayPatil4/CurrencyConverterApp/README.md

 ### Frontend

-- **Angular:** The front end of the project is built using Angular, a powerful and widely-used web application framework.
+- **Angular:** The frontend of the project is built using Angular, a powerful and widely-used web application framework.

 - **Angular Material:** Angular Material is employed for styling, ensuring a consistent and visually appealing user interface.